zoebarrington/wdi-project-four/README.md

 - I am proud of all the functionality that I have produced, as well as the styling.

 ## Future Features
+* Make create and delete features only available to logged in users
+* Users can see a list of followers and users they are following

 ***